shencode76/4400_FlightReview_NLP/README.md

 - Natural Language Process Model

 The model has been trained for 3 epochs, and we can observe that the training accuracy does not improve significantly over these epochs.
 After the first epoch, the training accuracy is 66.23%, which increases slightly to 66.64% after the second and third epochs.
 The validation accuracy after the third epoch is 66.81%.
 These results indicate that the model might not be learning effectively from the data, as the accuracy levels are not very high and do not show significant improvement.
-The validation accuracy is arround 66.81%.
+The validation accuracy is around 66.81%.

+- Decision Tree:
+The baseline Decision Tree classifier achieved an accuracy of 0.9339.

+Optimized parameter:
+By tuning the max_depth parameter, the optimal max_depth was found to be 5, and the accuracy improved slightly to 0.9402.
+Tuning the min_samples_split parameter led to an optimal value of 100, yielding an accuracy of 0.9363.
+Tuning the min_samples_leaf parameter resulted in an optimal value of 54, with an accuracy of 0.9413.
+The final optimal Decision Tree classifier, with all three parameters tuned, achieved an accuracy of 0.9413.

+Using a Bagging Classifier with the optimal Decision Tree as the base estimator, the accuracy was 0.9409, which is comparable to the optimal Decision Tree classifier.
+Overall, the accuracy of the optimized decision tree is high indicating the model is well-fitted.

+- Random Forest:
+The experiments conducted using the RandomForestClassifier indicate that it performs better than the previous Decision Tree and Bagging Classifier models.
+The accuracy achieved by the RandomForestClassifier with default settings (n_estimators = 100) is 0.94899754.
+The optimized random forest classifier with n_estimaters and max_features has been tuned, and the accuracy can reach 0.95.
+The random forest classifier model is well-fitted

 **Supplementary results**